Graduate Students

 Hildebrand, Lisa Contact person by email

-Habitat use, foraging ecology and population dynamics of the Pacific Coast Feeding Group (PCFG) gray whales (Eschrichtius robustus)
+Space use, foraging ecology, and anthropogenic impacts of the Pacific Coast Feeding Group (PCFG) gray whales (Eschrichtius robustus)

 PhD, Wildlife Science